 Women’s Aid provides a place of safety and independence, comfort and support.
-More than just a place to escape to, and a place to sleep.
-It supports women, who are currently living in danger, with a haven, a lifeline and a way out.
-For these women the relief when they first arrive, must be unimaginable.
+It is more than just a place to escape to, and a place to sleep.
+It supports women, who are currently living in danger.
+It provides a haven, a lifeline and a way out.

-To leave a home and to become essentially homeless is a life that is turned upside down.
-But here, they have seen it all before.
-They know what women need in this situation and they can give immediate help with both practical and emotional support.
+To leave a home, and become essentially homeless, is a life that is turned upside down.
+But here, the staff have seen it all before.
+They know what women need in this situation and they can give them immediate help with both practical and emotional support.

 From their focus groups, Women’s Aid recognise that women value communal living.
 Each woman has the privacy of her own room (with en suite bathroom) which she shares with her children, but the kitchens are open and shared.
-That way they get to meet other people and hear their stories – insights that their own wider family may not be able to relate to in the same way.
+That way they get to meet other people and hear their stories.
+These may be intimate shared insights that their own wider family may not be able to relate to in quite the same way.
 Living in a shared environment they know they are not isolated and alone – which they may have been, or made to feel, before.

 Cooking brings people together.
 It helps to break down social barriers and prompt communication with others – if they so wish.
 They are not forced to eat together.
 It is not a commune.
 Cooking for their own families means they maintain the continuity of family life: same food, different home.